MambaRetriever/MambaRetriever/README.md

 Running this evaluation script will save a prediction logit file under folder `prediction_logits`, with file name `EXP_NAME`.

 ## Training
+Our model architecture is base on code from [mamba](https://github.com/state-spaces/mamba).

 To run training, use
 ```
 bash run_training.sh